DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Understanding text structure

-Different text types (ads, articles, letters) follow different logic.
-Knowing the structure helps you work faster.
+Different types of texts (advertisements, articles, letters) follow different logic.
+Knowing the structure allows for faster work.

 ⏱️